aparcar/qupskd/README.md

 ## Using `wg-set-psk`

-Instead of storing secret keys in files, you can use the `wg-set-psk` command to directly inject the key into a Wireguard interface.
+Instead of storing secret keys in files, you can use the `wg-set-psk` command to directly inject the key into a WireGuard interface.
 This command needs to be manually compiled and installed from the [GitHub repository](https://github.com/aparcar/wg-set-psk).

-Whichever Wireguard peer has the `wireguard_public_key` attribute will automatically be updated on every key rotation.
+Whichever WireGuard peer has the `wireguard_public_key` attribute will automatically be updated on every key rotation.

 ## Why quPSKd?